 - Educate and engage the community to inform the development of a Community Forestry Plan; and

 - Provide opportunities for the public to learn about urban tree care.

 The City maintains approximately ten thousand trees across the City!
 About 6,700 of those trees are “street trees”, or trees that occupy the right of way.
-To kick-off the plan development, during the monnths of October and November 2019 representatives from West Coast Arborists will be logging information on height, health, location and other data points for each tree to inform the Community Forestry Plan.
+To kick-off the plan development, during the the fourth quarter of 2019, representatives from West Coast Arborists logged information on height, health, location and other data points for each City tree to inform the Community Forestry Plan.

 The Community Forestry Plan supports La Mesa’s Climate Action Plan (CAP), which establishes a community-wide goal to cut emissions in half, and grow La Mesa’s tree canopy by 15% by 2035.
 The Plan will help make La Mesa and its trees even more beautiful and healthy for years to come.